flang-compiler/f18/documentation/FIRLangRef.md

 Syntax:	<code><b>fir.coordinate_of</b> <em>box-or-ref-value</em> <b>,</b> <em>index-field-list</em> <b>: (</b> <em>reference-like-type</em> <b>) -&gt; !fir.ref&lt;</b><em>T</em><b>&gt;</b></code>

 Compute the internal coordinate address starting from a boxed value or unboxed memory reference.
 Returns a memory reference.
+When computing the coordinate of an array element, the rank of the array must be known and the number of indexing expressions must equal the rank of the array.

+This operation will apply the access map from a boxed value implicitly.

+Unlike LLVM's GEP instruction, one cannot stride over the outermost reference;
+therefore, the leading 0 index must be omitted.

 Example: